hanwei0912/Adversarial-Reading/topic/ConceptBottleneckModule.md

 ## 2023

 ### [A Closer Look at the Intervention Procedure of Concept Bottleneck Models](https://proceedings.mlr.press/v202/shin23a/shin23a.pdf)
+In this work,
+we develop various ways of selecting intervening concepts to improve the intervention effectiveness and conduct an array of in-depth analyses as to how they evolve under different circumstances.
+Specifically, we find that an informed intervention strategy can reduce the task error more than ten times compared to the current baseline under the same amount of intervention counts in realistic settings, and yet, this can vary quite significantly when taking into account different intervention granularity.
+We verify our findings through comprehensive evaluations, not only on the standard real datasets, but also on synthetic datasets that we generate based on a set of different causal graphs.
+We further discover some major pitfalls of the current practices which, without a proper addressing, raise concerns on reliability and fairness of the intervention procedure.

 ### [Towards a Deeper Understanding of Concept Bottleneck Models Through End-to-End Explanation](https://arxiv.org/pdf/2302.03578)
 - checking the relevance both from the input to the concept vector, confirming the relevance is distributed among the input feature, and from the concept vector to the final prediction.